 Minimizes Pressure Ulcers

-This indicates the percent of patients that sustained a pressure ulcer.
-Pressure ulcers, which are also known as bed sores, are routinely caused by residents not being moved frequently enough.
-Better nursing care reduces the percentage of residents in a nursing home who sustain pressure ulcers.
+This tells you the percent of patients who suffered from a pressure ulcer.
+Pressure ulcers, which are also called bed sores, are often the result of residents staying in one position for too long.
+Better nursing care limits the percentage of residents in a nursing home who sustain pressure ulcers.

 Minimizes Serious Falls